Ludomaxi/aspnet-final-project-course/README.md

-# coding
+# Warning

-Warning : These documents are in portuguese.
+These documents are in portuguese.
 These are the documents of app's demonstration